shaundonmoyer/Final_Project/FracFocus.md

 ## Acknowledgments

-I would like to thank Dr. Hessl for help trouble shooting code and support throught the project.
+I would like to thank Dr. Hessl for help trouble shooting code and support during this project.
 I would also like to thank my IsoBioGem lab members for suggestions and inspiration for this project.